rust-lang/reference/src/type-layout.md

 > }
 > ```

+> [!NOTE]
+> As a consequence of the representation being an attribute on the item, the representation does not depend on generic parameters.
+Any two types with the same name have the same representation.
+For example, `Foo<Bar>` and `Foo<Baz>` both have the same representation.

 r[layout.repr.align-packed]
 The alignment may be raised or lowered with the `align` and `packed` modifiers respectively.
 They alter the representation specified in the attribute.
 If no representation is specified, the default one is altered.